aduh95/web_logger/README.md

 ### Python API

-The methods are available via the `Apex` module.

-Please note it is a good idea to define a inside which the operations will be executed once the servers are ready.
-You can find an example in `demo.py`.
+The methods are available via the `ClientApex` class.
+You can give a function as the `onReady` parameter of the constructor to interact with the client.
+Please check `demo.py` to see how to get started.